VMware: Export a VM to OVA With PowerCLI

 Get-VM -Name Test-VM | Shutdown-VMGuest -confirm:$false

 If your VM has an ISO connected to it, it can have an annoying habit of adding that to the OVA file!
-So remove any presented .iso files with the following command;
+So remove any presented .iso files with the following command.

 Get-VM -Name Test-VM | Get-CDDrive | Set-CDDrive -NoMedia -confirm:$false

-Finally we export our VM;
+Finally we export our VM.

 Get-VM -Name Test-VM | Export-VApp -Destination ‘E:\Exported‘ -Format OVA

-PowerCLI Export VM to OVA
+Powershell Export VM to OVA

 Related Articles, References, Credits, or External Links